-If, however, someone does fall asleep in the middle of Pesukei Dezimra, dozing for long enough that they could have completed this section of davening in the interim, he does not need to go back and repeat it from the beginning.
-In the Birchos Krias Shema, if enough time that has passed that you would have been able to complete the brachah, it would be necessary to go back to the beginning of that brachah (if between two brachos, just continue); falling asleep in the middle of Krias Shema itself for the length of time it would take to complete it necessitates starting over from the beginning of Shema.
-In the middle of the Amidah, if you are unsure where you left off, go back to the last spot you remember saying.89

-87) See footnote in Hebrew version for references and insights.
+In Pesukei Dezimra, if you dozed for long enough that you could have completed this section of davening in the interim, you do not need to go back and repeat it from the beginning.
+In the birchos krias Shema, if enough time has passed that you would have been able to complete that brachah, it is necessary to go back to the beginning of the brachah (if between two brachos, just continue).
+Falling asleep in the middle of krias Shema itself for the length of time it would take to complete it necessitates starting over from the beginning of Shema.
+In the middle of the Amidah, if you are unsure where you left off, go back to the last spot you remember saying.98 If you fall asleep during Hallel, you are not required to start over, even if you only awoke after the time it would have taken you to complete it.
+You may continue from where you left off.
+However, some are stringent to repeat Hallel if it was interrupted, so it is said all in one go.
+If you do so, do not repeat the brachah.
+If you are unsure where exactly you dozed off, go back to the earliest possible place you may have missed.
+With regard to the brachos of Hallel (beginning and end), do not repeat them if you are unsure whether you already recited them.
+HALLEL It is a Rabbinic mitzvah established by an institution of the Neviim to recite the 96) See footnote in Hebrew version for references and insights.